Schentrup-Software/Automatic-Stock-Trader/README.md

 ### Locally or on another server

 This is a command line tool written in .NET 5.
-After compiling the project using Visual Studio or .NET cli, you will need to add the follwing enviroment variables:
+After compiling the project using Visual Studio or .NET cli, you will need to add the following environment variables:

 ```
 "ALPACA_SECRET_KEY": "Your personal Alpaca secret key",